-In March 2007, we entered into severance agreements with each of our executive officers other than Mr. Tennis and in December 2009 we entered into a severance agreement with Mr. Tennis.
-Prior to entering into these severance agreements, our Compensation Committee reviewed the severance agreements and policies as well as the employment contracts for the eight largest lodging self-managed REITs that were then currently SEC reporting companies.
+We have entered into severance agreements with each of our named executive officers.
+In structuring these agreements, our Compensation Committee reviewed the severance agreements and policies as well as the employment contracts for the eight largest lodging self-managed REITs that were then currently SEC reporting companies.
 In addition, F.W.
-Cook reviewed the proposed severance agreements on behalf of our Compensation Committee and provided advice on current market practices and emerging best practices regarding severance agreements.
-Our Compensation Committee also engaged its own legal counsel to represent the Company in the negotiation of the severance agreements with management.
+Cook reviewed the proposed components of the severance agreements on behalf of our Compensation Committee and provided advice on current market practices and emerging best practices regarding severance agreements.
+Our Compensation Committee also engaged its own legal counsel to represent the Company in the negotiation of the form of severance agreements with management.